zhangxiang0822/ShiftShareSEStata/README.md

 You're welcomed to open issues and leave messages in the `Issues` section to report bugs or ask questions.

 # Some Special Notes
+- Please make sure you have **no missing values** in your dataset.
+We don't handle missing-value problem in our code, and having missing values in the dataset would cause the probram shut down.
-Since Stata doesn't support nested `preserve` and `restore`, our `ivreg_ss` code cannot return your original dataset after computing AKM SE.
-Thus, you may have to reload your dataset every time you compute the AKM SE.
+- Since Stata doesn't support nested `preserve` and `restore`, our `ivreg_ss` code cannot return your original dataset after computing AKM SE. `reg_ss` would return your original dataset if you don't compute clustered standard errors.
+We would suggest reload your dataset every time after you compute the AKM SE.